Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Numerical Estimation of Relativistic Corrections to Wave-Packet Dynamics

-We analyze here the leading $1/c^{2}$ relativistic corrections to the dynamics of an electron Gaussian wave packet evolving in a harmonic potential of frequency $\omega$.
+We analyze here the leading $1/c^{2}$ relativistic corrections to the dynamics of an Gaussian wave packet of mass $m$ evolving in a harmonic potential of frequency $\omega$.
 Both the position--momentum uncertainty product and the packet width acquire corrections governed by the dimensionless parameter

-which compares the oscillator quantum to the electron rest energy.
+which is the {Oscillator Quantum to the Rest Energy} (OQRE) ratio of the wave-packet under consideration.
 Throughout, we consider times of order a few oscillation periods ($t\sim \mathcal{O}(1/\omega)$), for which the first-order relativistic expansion is well controlled.